JennieHubbard/amazon-lumberyard-user-guide/doc_source/lumberyard-intro.md

 ### Asset Changes<a name="lumberyard-aaa-engine-asset-changes"></a>

-With the Lumberyard's Asset Processor, you can quickly get assets into the engine\.
+With Lumberyard's Asset Processor, you can quickly get assets into the engine\.
 Save a file \(for example, from Maya or Photoshop\) into a directory, and the Asset Processor automatically processes that file from source art into game\-ready assets\.
 If you edit an asset, Lumberyard detects the change and automatically updates it in the background\.

 For more information, see [Using Asset Processor](asset-pipeline-processor.md)\.